 |Wells||YWCA Northeast Indiana|

 |Whitley||YWCA Northeast Indiana|

-Indiana's Protection Order Registry and its advocate access features were developed by the Indiana Supreme Court Judicial Technology and Automation Committee (JTAC).
+Indiana's Protection Order Registry and its advocate access features were developed by Court Technology.